bolderbrush10/SearchlightAssault/README.md

 ###File Guide:

-defines.lua - miscellaneous static definitions such as turret range, colors, etc. Shared between most files.
+sl-defines.lua - miscellaneous static definitions such as turret range, colors, etc. Shared between most files.

 control.lua             - handles event registrations & filtering, calls behavior from the control-*.lua files

-control-searchlight.lua - controls foe seeking behavior, turret-boosting behavior, etc control-turtle.lua      - behaviors for the dummy-entity that the spotlight "attacks" to render a light at surface locations control-grid.lua        - optimizies searches for foes and spotlights by breaking apart the world into 'grid' units control-common          - data structures to be shared across control-* files
+control-searchlight.lua - controls foe seeking behavior, turret-boosting behavior, etc control-turtle.lua      - behaviors for the dummy-entity that the spotlight "attacks" to render a light at surface locations control-grid.lua        - optimizies searches for foes and spotlights by breaking apart the world into 'grid' units control-forces          - sets up the forces assigned to hidden entities control-common          - data structures to be shared across control-* files

-render.lua  - details on how to render lights, useful for debugging sometimes TODO remove util.lua    - math functions, copying functions, and other miscellaneous functions
+render.lua  - details on how to render lights, useful for debugging sometimes TODO remove sl-util.lua - math functions, copying functions, and other miscellaneous functions

 data.lua         - information for the mod manager data-updates.lua - reads what turrets OTHER MODS have put into the game and generates extended-range versions of their prototypes